Ecological footprint of European countries

 It is of high policy relevance because it indicates the overall resource demand of European societies compared to resource availability in Europe and in the rest of the world.

 The ecological footprint for Europe is a measure of how much biologically productive land and water area Europe requires to produce all the biological resources it consumes and to absorb the waste it generates, using prevailing technology and management.
 This area could be located anywhere in the world.
-This can be compared with the biocapacity of the planet or the one available within a given region.
+This can be compared with the biocapacity of the planet or that available within a given region.
 Both biocapacity and the ecological footprint are measured in global hectares.

-Global hectares per person
+Global hectares per person (gha).

 Policy context and targets